system-zero/system-zero/README.md

 This command, it will also built a quite minimal shell, which we'll refer to it as ["zs"](data/docs/zs.md),
 and the "zsu" utility which is the one that will allow us to execute ANY command with
 superuser rights.
 Note that the latter is installed as setuid root, that is owned by
-root, and so capable to destroy the system; note that this utility is at very early
+root, and so capable to destroy the system, and that this utility is at very early
 development.
 In any case, though we really really want to be correct and provide an
 accurate implementation, we care most about to describe the procedure and provide a
 solution to explain some why's.
 We prefer something to present and demonstrate, than